Philosophy and Curriculum

-Acknowledge God as the source and author of all truth and fostering this love and discernment of truth
+Acknowledge God as the source and author of all truth, and foster this love and discernment of truth

-Respect that parents are their children's first and best teachers and embracing the idea of "loco parentis" (during the school day we serve temporarily in the place of parents)
+Respect that parents are their children's first and best teachers and embrace the idea of "loco parentis" (during the school day we serve temporarily in the place of parents)

 Provide an environment in which each child can grow physically, emotionally, socially, academically, and spiritually.

-Educate children with the methodology of the "trivium"—a classical approach taking children through three stages of knowledge, understanding then wisdom.
+Educate children with the methodology of the "trivium"—a classical approach taking children through three stages: knowledge, understanding, then wisdom.

 Create a love and passion for learning and develop the skills needed to build life-long self-learners